ingresso-group/slate/source/includes/_intro.md

 * Allowing search on cost ranges would be useful
 * Can we be more restful eg /events/25DR to get detail by event ID?
 * A reporting API would be useful - our internal reporting apps should also use this
-* Should we use HTTP authentication?
 * Should we have the concept of a venue with an ID? (when the venue is enforced) -->

 # IMPORTANT NOTE

-This API is currently a work in progress - until this message is removed it is subject to change.
+This API is currently a work in progress - until this message is removed v1 of the API is subject to change.

 # Introduction